This website uses cookies to help you make the most of your visit.

 Pharmacy context

-The pharmacy is in a residential area in Rastrick.
-Pharmacy team members dispense NHS prescriptions and sell a range of over-the-counter medicines.
-They provide medicines to people in multi-compartment compliance packs to help them take their medicines safely.
-And they deliver medicines to people’s homes.
+This pharmacy is located in a residential area in Rastrick.
+Dispensing NHS prescriptions is its main activity, and it also sells a range of over-the-counter medicines.
+Its team members provide medicines to some people in multi-compartment compliance packs to help them take their medicines safely.
+A medicine delivery service is available for people to have their medicines delivered to them.

 Inspection summary findings